Isudoxan/ShopApp/README.md

 1. Add product prices to the Favorites page.
 2. Disable ‹ › buttons in web controller immediately when clicked, not only after page load.
 3. Disable ‹ › buttons when an error page is displayed.
-4. Consider removing `AppCoordinator` and using only `AppState`.
-5. Pass only necessary data (e.g., products) to dependent classes instead of the whole `AppCoordinator`.
+4. Pass only necessary data (e.g., products) to dependent classes instead of the whole `AppCoordinator`.
-6. Keep views simple: depend only on ViewModels, not on ViewModels & AppCoordinator.
+5. Keep views simple: depend only on ViewModels, not on ViewModels & AppCoordinator.
-7. Extract complicated logic from views into variables, functions, or separate files.
+6. Extract complicated logic from views into variables, functions, or separate files.
-8. `ProductCardView` should not contain any logic; pass events to parent view/ViewModel.
+7. `ProductCardView` should not contain any logic; pass events to parent view/ViewModel.
-9. Add web-view site title to the navigation bar.
+8. Add web-view site title to the navigation bar.
-10. In `SettingsManager`, merge `AppTheme` and `ColorScheme` enums to avoid duplication (use an extension).
+9. In `SettingsManager`, merge `AppTheme` and `ColorScheme` enums to avoid duplication (use an extension).